 Judith Woolfall MSc PgDip MBACP (Reg)

 Hello, my name is Judy.
-I am a qualified and experienced integrative counsellor adhering to the British Association for Counsellors and Psychotherapists Ethical Framework for Good Practice (BACP, 2016).
-I work collaboratively using therapeutic approaches that will suit your specific emotional needs, ranging from the Person-Centred approach, Psychodynamic therapy through to EMDR.
-I will help you to develop your self-awareness, sense of self, and empower you by gaining an understanding of how and why you react to certain situations, in turn, enabling you to manage your emotions and life more effectively.
+I am a qualified and experienced integrative counsellor and psychotherapist, specialising in anxiety, trauma and relationship issues.
+I adhere to the British Association for Counsellors and Psychotherapists Ethical Framework for Good Practice (BACP, 2016).
+I work with therapeutic modalities that suit your specific emotional needs, ranging from Person-Centred therapy, CBT, ACT, Systemic therapy, Mindfulness, Psychodynamic therapy through to EMDR.
+I will help you to develop your self-awareness, find your true self and empower you by gaining an understanding of how and why you react to certain situations, in turn, enabling you to manage your emotions and life more effectively.
 Additionally, understanding why you make certain choices that may not always be in your best interests.
-Discovering yourself through therapy will facilitate this awareness, subsequently enabling you to find yourself, understand yourself, and ultimately lead you to value and accept yourself.
+Discovering yourself through therapy will facilitate this awareness, allowing yourself to accept and value who you are.

-I firmly believe that everyone has something in them to value and nurture and that no one is beyond help.
-I believe that everyone deserves a chance to be happy and to live a rich and peaceful life.
+I passionately believe that everyone has something in them to value and nurture and that no one is beyond help.
+I believe everyone deserves a chance to be happy and to live a rich and peaceful life.
 I understand it is not always easy asking for help, however, if you are reading this you have already taken the first step.
-I am here to help you.

 Training, qualifications & experience

-- Master's degree in Psychotherapeutic Counselling.
+- Master's degree (MSc) in Psychotherapeutic Counselling

-- Professional diploma in Therapeutic Counselling.
+- Professional diploma in Therapeutic Counselling

 - EMDR (Eye Movement Desensitisation and Reprocessing)